RIT-MSD-P21015/fall_risk_db/README.md

   * `usermod -aG docker <username>`
   * `usermod -aG fallguys <username>`
   * `usermod -aG fall_risk_devs <username>`
+* By default, developers do not have admin/root access.
+To grant a user admin access, add them to the 'wheel' group.
+  * `usermod -aG wheel <username>`
+  * Note: be careful with granting users this access.
+It should be restricted to only those who absolutely need it.

 ## Extras
 * More information about docker can be found here: [docker documentation](https://docs.docker.com/)